tabemann/zeptoforth-usb-rc-staging/README.md

 # zeptoforth usb staging

-## New for this release RC4
+## New for this release RC5

-* Minor tidy-up of EP0 setup.
-* update (currently unused) usb-modem-online? word to check if host has ack'd setting.
+* Add comments to word definitions